Universal approximation and model compression for radial neural networks: Related work

 {\bf Groups and symmetry.} Appearances of symmetry in machine learning have generally focused on symmetric input and output spaces.
-Most prominently, equivariant neural networks incorporate symmetry as an inductive bias and feature weight-sharing constraints based on equivariance with respect to various symmetry groups.
-Examples of equivariant architectures include $G$-convolution, steerable CNN, and Clebsch-Gordon networks \citep{cohen2019gauge, weiler_general_2019, cohen2016group, chidester2018rotation, kondor_generalization_2018, bao2019equivariant, worrall2017harmonic, cohen2016steerable, weiler2018learning, dieleman2016cyclic, lang2020wigner, ravanbakhsh2017equivariance}.
-By contrast, our approach to radial neural networks does not depend on symmetries of the input domain, output space, or feedforward mapping.
-Instead, we exploit parameter space symmetries and thus obtain more general results that apply to domains with no apparent symmetry.
-As such, our use of the orthogonal invariance of radial neural networks is parallel to the he ``non-negative homogeneity'' (or ``positive scaling invariance'') of the pointwise ReLU activation function \citep{armenta_neural_2021, dinh_sharp_2017, meng_g-sgd_2019, neyshabur_path-sgd_2015}.
+Most prominently, equivariant neural networks incorporate symmetry as an inductive bias and feature weight-sharing constraints based on equivariance.
+Examples include $G$-convolution, steerable CNN, and Clebsch-Gordon networks \citep{cohen2019gauge, weiler_general_2019, cohen2016group, chidester2018rotation, kondor_generalization_2018, bao2019equivariant, worrall2017harmonic, cohen2016steerable, weiler2018learning, dieleman2016cyclic, lang2020wigner, ravanbakhsh2017equivariance}.
+By contrast, our approach does not depend on symmetries of the input domain, output space, or feedforward mapping.
+Instead, we exploit parameter space symmetries and obtain results that apply to domains with no apparent symmetry.